MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-architecture-pods.md

 - `dns-<nnnn>`

-The following sections describe describe the pods and containers in each pod.
+The following sections describe the pods and list the containers in each pod.

 ## Control